Snakemake-Profiles/generic/README.md

 # adaptable profile

 This profile configures snakemake to run on any cluster system.
-The mapping between snakemake ressources and cluster submission can be configured.
+The mapping between snakemake ressources and cluster submission can be configured in the cluster_spec.yaml.
+In addition, default values are used for all rules not having the snakemake ressource paremeters.

+The units are:

+time: minutes
+memory: GB

+but can be changed.

 ## Deploy profile